e5pecial/hamburg_rent_price_forecasting/README.md

 Data was sometimes noisy (flat_type with mistake, huge differences between some `base` and `total_rent` prices.
 And I think we have only one year -- also it's not enough for good validation.

+And (imho) this this quality is quite low -- but I would like to know how to solve this problem with the best results.

 ## Simple usage

 Start service: